 Jupiter Farms Residents Board

-Jupiter Farms Residents Board or JFR is a liaison between governmental agencies and the Farms community.
+Jupiter Farms Residents Board or JFR is a liaison between government agencies and the Farms community.
 It serves as the Farms advocate when dealing with governmental entities and it strives to protect our rural lifestyle in the Farms.
 The members of the board keep the residents informed of current issues that affect our community and bring them together to help protect our rural lifestyle.
 JFR hosts annual events and fundraisers to build and better our community.
 It supports the programs of various Jupiter Farms organizations, manages the community pavilion and funds scholarships for Jupiter Farms students

 History of the JFR Board